What’s in This Article

 The company rebranded as “Malaysia Airlines” in 1987.
 After a restructuring in 2015, the official name became Malaysia Airlines Berhad (MAB).
-Its main hub is at Kuala Lumpur International Airport (KUL).
-It also has smaller hubs at Kota Kinabalu (BKI) and Kuching (KCH).
-The airline flies to about 69 destinations across the Asia-Pacific, the Middle East, and some long-haul markets.[1]
+Its main hub sits at Kuala Lumpur International Airport (KUL), with smaller hubs at Kota Kinabalu (BKI) and Kuching (KCH).
+The airline flies to about 69 destinations across Asia-Pacific, the Middle East, and select long-haul markets.[1]

 The carrier joined the Oneworld alliance on February 1, 2013.
-This partnership gives passengers more travel options and rewards through a global network.[2]
-The airline’s brand is built on Malaysian Hospitality.
-This service style is the reason for its “MH” flight code.
-While people often hear the slogan “Malaysia, Truly Asia,” that belongs to the national tourism board, not the airline.[19][20]
-Malaysia Airlines aims to be a premium carrier that offers comfort and good value.
+This partnership gives passengers more travel options and rewards across a global network.[2]
+The airline’s brand centers on Malaysian Hospitality, the service philosophy behind its “MH” flight code.
+The slogan “Malaysia, Truly Asia” belongs to the national tourism board, not the airline.[19][20]

 Key Takeaways

-- The airline is Malaysia’s flag carrier.
-It uses Kuala Lumpur (KUL) as its main base and serves around 69 destinations worldwide.[1]
+- Malaysia Airlines serves as Malaysia’s flag carrier, uses Kuala Lumpur (KUL) as its main base, and operates about 69 destinations worldwide.[1]

-- It has been a member of the Oneworld alliance since 2013.
-This helps passengers connect to flights all over the world.[2]
+- The airline has been a member of the Oneworld alliance since 2013, giving passengers access to a global connection network.[2]

-- In 2025, regulators restored the airline’s full three-year permit to fly after the company made necessary improvements to its maintenance.[13]
+- In September 2025, regulators restored the airline’s full three-year operating permit after the company completed required maintenance improvements.[13]

-- Skytrax gives the airline a 4-Star rating.
-It ranked 27th in the 2025 World Airline Awards, moving up from 39th the year before.[3][4]
+- Skytrax gives the airline a 4-Star rating, and it ranked 27th in the 2025 World Airline Awards, up from 39th the year before.[3][4]

-People often talk about the airline’s safety record because of two major tragedies in 2014.
+People often ask about the airline’s safety record because of two major tragedies in 2014.

 - MH370: On March 8, 2014, this flight disappeared while flying from Kuala Lumpur to Beijing.
-It led to one of the biggest search missions in history.
-A 2018 official report said there was not enough evidence to find the exact cause.[16]
+It triggered one of the largest search operations in aviation history.
+A 2018 official report found no sufficient evidence to determine the exact cause.[16]

-- MH17: On July 17, 2014, this flight was shot down over eastern Ukraine.
-It was traveling from Amsterdam to Kuala Lumpur.
-Investigators found that a missile fired from a conflict zone hit the plane.[17]
+- MH17: On July 17, 2014, this flight went down over eastern Ukraine while traveling from Amsterdam to Kuala Lumpur.
+Investigators confirmed that a surface-to-air missile fired from a conflict zone struck the aircraft.[17]

 Government Oversight and Safety Audits.
-The airline is checked by the CAAM.
-It also stays on the IOSA registry.
-This is a global safety audit from the International Air Transport Association (IATA).
-The airline renewed this registration in July 2024.
-It stays valid through 2026.[5][6]
+The CAAM checks the airline regularly.
+It also holds a place on the IOSA registry, a global safety audit program run by the International Air Transport Association (IATA).
+The airline renewed this registration in July 2024, which covers a standard two-year certification period.[5][6]

 Recent Safety Reviews.
-In August 2024, the CAAM looked at maintenance and staffing issues.
-They temporarily shortened the airline’s Air Operator Certificate (AOC), which is the official permit to run an airline.
-The company had to report its progress every month.
-By September 2025, the airline showed enough improvement that the CAAM restored the full three-year permit.[12][13]
+In August 2024, the CAAM identified maintenance and staffing issues.
+It temporarily shortened the airline’s Air Operator Certificate (AOC), the official permit required to operate an airline.
+The company reported its progress monthly.
+By September 2025, the airline demonstrated enough improvement that the CAAM restored the full three-year AOC.[12][13]

-Maintenance follows strict rules from the plane manufacturers and the Malaysian government.
-The CAAM manages this oversight.
-The airline also follows the IATA Operational Safety Audit (IOSA).
-This shows that the airline meets global standards for safety and management.[6][5]
+Maintenance follows strict rules set by aircraft manufacturers and the Malaysian government.
+The CAAM manages this oversight directly.
+The airline also follows the IATA Operational Safety Audit (IOSA) program, which confirms it meets global standards for safety and operations management.[6][5]

 Products Worth Considering